Introducing Triberg

 Address: Glashuettenweg 4, 77709 Wolfach, Baden-Wurttemberg, Germany

-You can visit the glass blowing factory and watch the glassblowers busy at work making glass art and vases.
+You can visit the glass blowing factory and watch the glassblowers at work, creating glass art and vases.
 It’s quite an experience watching the artisans blowing the glass next to the kilns in front of you and making beautiful glass objects.

 The best time to visit is in the morning before all the tour buses arrive.